Modelling Change

 }

-Well in my opinion at least 😉.
+In my opinion, at least 😉.

 Only fields that have changed should be updated

-Here we need to assume that the edit profile update process will trigger an API call and send the changes as json, to support this we want the validator to return a dictionary containing the changes that can then be passed to the API endpoint.
+Here we need to assume that the edit profile update process will trigger an API call and send the changes as json, to support this, we want the validator to return a dictionary containing the changes that can then be passed to the API endpoint.

 func changes() -> [String: Any] {